 Install a software system and train staff

-It may take up to a few months to deploy new RPM software.
+The deployment of a real-time health monitoring system may take up to a few months.
 While the system is being developed, it’s high time to start preparing its future users for the upcoming change.
 The best way to do this is to demonstrate how the system will be used and prove its multiple benefits.

 Only by making sure that your medical team realizes the role and benefits of new software in the care process, quick and effortless user adoption can be achieved.